The Beloved Refactor

 Sunsetted my personal use of Bowhead in favour of simpler and more reusable code.
 I might still explore how to make it useful; its

 type-setting for CSS definitely has some value.
-At the very least, I might explore using it simply for generating the CSS variables it uses as part of its powerful
+At the very least, I might explore using it for generating the CSS variables it uses as part of its powerful

 @include v(padding, gutter);